apify-projects/apify-orchestrator/README.md

 ## Quick-start

 Normally, to call an Actor you would use the Apify client.
-This is how to do it **without** this library:
+This is one way to do it **without** the Orchestrator library:

 ```js
 import { Actor } from 'apify';